backend-development/backend-development-textbook/source/ruby_commandline.md

 §

-[StackOverflows Survey from 2024](https://survey.stackoverflow.co/2024/work/#3-salary-and-experience-by-language) shows less Ruby developers than JavaScript or PHP developers, but they are better payed:
+[StackOverflows Survey from 2024](https://survey.stackoverflow.co/2024/work/#3-salary-and-experience-by-language) shows there are fewer Ruby developers, but they are better payed:

 ![](images/salary-2024.png)